bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

   You've got a Kubernetes cluster running your application on Google Cloud Platform (GCP), managed by Terraform.

   Those metrics, be it from your cluster, from your app or any other instance in our cluster - what to do with them?
 Sure, you've got `Metrics Explorer` in GCP.
 Sure, you can manually select the metrics, aggregations, alignments, etc. to be shown in your Stackdriver dashboard.
-However - this can also be managed with Terraform, allowing a lot more control over your monitoring.
+However, this can also be managed with Terraform, allowing a lot more control over your monitoring.
 links: []
 authors:
   - Ole Magnus Lie